Welcome to leading critical thinking test 2023 Watson Glaser test practice.

 Rob Williams Assessment Ltd are assessment specialist in both work and education settings and have worked for the school entrance test publishers ISEB, GL Assessment and Hodder.

 The Watson Glaser Test comprises five sub-tests.
 First sub-test assesses your ability to do something different: analysing which arguments are strong arguments and which are weak arguments.
-Later Watson Glaser subtests measure how effectively you can make deductions; recognise assumptions; make inferences; and evaluate arguments.

-Potential employers can ask you to take a Watson-Glaser test as part of their selection process.
 The test is usually taken online (though sometimes it may be in pencil and paper format).
 You’ll be given 30 minutes to answer 40 multiple choice questions.

 The Watson Glaser test assesses critical thinking.
 Such skills are particularly crucial for lawyers. as this career requires critical reasoning.